jijisa/debian_lxde_autostart/README.rst

 Edit auto.sh and lxterminal[1-4].xdo as you want.

-Now, when you start your x-window, auto.sh will run and it calls xdo scripts to set up your desktop environment.
+Now, when x-window starts, auto.sh will run and it calls xdo scripts to set up your desktop environment.